 The People Around You Can Encourage New Ideas

 Typically, a co-working space has long tables where people working in different fields sit at the same time.
 Besides the workspace, they share a common kitchen and seating area.
-As a result, designers, lawyers, programmers, and many other professions spend a lot of time in one room, which facilitates the flow of interaction with new areas of knowledge, as well as the exchange of experiences.
+As a result, designers, lawyers, programmers, and many other professionals spend a lot of time in one room, which facilitates the flow of interaction with new areas of knowledge, as well as the exchange of experiences.
 In a regular office, different professionals rarely overlap.

 Working in a Co-Working Space Is Less Sedentary

 If the building has a gym or gym corner, it means you can take more time off from your workflow to pull weights than to have coffee and cookies.
 The key is that exercise promotes better brain function.
 Your blood gets pumped up and with it your creativity!
-Lots of studies show that regular physical activity and meditation lead to greater productivity and livelier thinking, and reduces stress.
+Lots of studies show that regular physical activity and meditation lead to greater productivity and livelier thinking, and reduce stress.
 Stamina and concentration are increased, which helps you accomplish tasks faster.
 Even if there are no workout areas in the room, you still move more from place to place, alternately favoring shared desks, meeting rooms, or a reception area with a couch, because you’re not confined to one office.

 Co-Working Offers More Freedom in Choosing Where and When to Work

-Those who work remotely don’t need a traditional office, but occasionally need to work outside their own home.
+Those who work remotely don’t need a traditional office but occasionally need to work outside their own home.
 A change of scenery certainly has a positive effect on productivity, which is why more and more freelancers are now renting a co-working space.
 In addition, it gives more options for work schedules, as it is usually open longer than a regular office.

 Co-Working Is Necessary For Those Who Don’t Have an Office